The Authority’s annual electricity usage in 2019-20 a 3.7% lower than in 2018-19, with 14,730,502-kilowatt hours consumed across the Park.

-- If possible, position the fridge away from direct sunlight and ovens, heaters and dishwashers.
+- If possible, position the fridge away from ovens, heaters, dishwashers and direct sunlight.

-Make sure the exhaust fans in your kitchen and bathrooms are clean, dust-free so they don’t have to work so hard.
+Make sure the exhaust fans in your kitchen is kept clean and dust-free so it doesn't need to work so hard.

 What can you do to save energy in the laundry?

-- If you're purchasing a new clothes washer, consider a front-loading model.
+- If you are purchasing a new clothes washer, consider a front-loading model.
 Front-loading washers can use up to 60% less energy than top-loading machines.

 - Always wash a full load.

-- Get familiar with your different wash cycles for different degrees of soiled clothes (pre-soak heavily soiled items).
+- Get familiar with the different wash cycles available on your machine for different degrees of soiled clothes and pre-soak heavily soiled items.

 What can you do to save energy in the bathroom?